 Material: Material must be prose literature.
 Sources of material include cuttings from novels, short stories, biographies, nonfiction, letters and diaries.
+Use of dramatic literature is not permitted.
 The cuttings must contain less than 50% dialogue.
 Each contestant will prepare one (1) selection.
 Selections for this event may be chosen from any source deemed appropriate but must come from printed, published sources.
 Compilations are permissible.
 The material should be in keeping with acceptable standards for good literature.

-Appropriateness of Material: See Art, VIII-A-1-2 of the Individual Events Terms and Conditions
+Appropriateness of Material: See Art, VIII-A-1-2 of the Individual Events Terms and Conditions.